superdimulyaaa/section-11/README.md

 ## What Is This?

-**Section 11** is a structured framework that enables AI systems (ChatGPT, Claude, Gemini, etc.) to provide evidence-based endurance training advice with full auditability and deterministic reasoning.
+**Section 11** is a structured frameework that enables AI systems (ChatGPT, Claude, Gemini, etc.) to provide evidence-based endurance training advice with full auditability and deterministic reasoning.

 ### Core Principles